yabinmeng/nosqlbench-build-docs/site/content/user-guide/cli-scripting.md

 Sometimes you want to run a set of workloads in a particular order, or call other specific test setup logic in between activities or workloads.
-While the full scripting environment allows you to do this and more, it is not necessary to write javascript for every scenario.
+While the full scripting environment allows you to do this and more, it is not necessary to write JavaScript for every scenario.

 For more basic setup and sequencing needs, you can achieve a fair degree of flexibility on the command line.
 A few key API calls are supported directly on the command line.
 This guide explains